candlerb/solis_exporter/docs/metrics/index.md

 these are estimated from inverter output power, grid import/export and battery charge/discharge.

-The following formula seems to give a more consistent estimate of load:
+I find the following formula gives a more consistent estimate of load:

 ```
 clamp_min(0.97 * solis_inverter_dc_power - solis_grid_power_active - 0.97 *